praetorian-inc/aws-labs/LAB_1_Labmda_Privesc_via_bad_NotAction/Readme.md

 * An attacker disovers user credentials for marketing-dave which allows lambda management.
 * Due to a flaw in the policy intended to restrict marketing-dave's the attacker can priv-esc to admin by launching a lambda with high privileges.
+* Discovers a secret in an S3 bucket after granting themselves S3 privileges to modify bucket policies

 ## Part I: Diagnosing and Exploiting the Problem